 If your goal is to get a job right after graduation in a specific field or build professional skills for your current job, begin by earning a certificate or an Associate of Applied Science (AAS) degree.
-Explore our Professional-Technical Education Paths.
-Plus, applied bachelor’s degrees are now available in certain fields.
+Explore everything we have to offer within our Degree Pathways.

 If your goal is to transfer to a regional or state college or university, begin by earning an Associate of Arts (AA) or Associate of Science (AS) degree at Highline.
 Washington students have statewide transfer agreements that allow them to earn the first 90 credits at a community college and transfer those credits to public—and most private—colleges and universities in the state.
 Check with an adviser and the intended transfer institution about other transfer options.
 Visit Highline’s Transfer Center for helpful resources and information.

 The Honors Program is another valuable resource and offers students who take Honors Seminar personalized coaching in the college transfer process.

 You can earn applied bachelor’s degrees in seven programs: Cybersecurity and Digital Forensics, Applied Management, Respiratory Care, Youth Development, Early Childhood Education, Elementary Education and Integrated Design.

 These applied bachelor’s degree programs build on Highline’s strong AAS degree programs.
 You can also earn a bachelor’s or master’s degree on Highline’s main campus through Central Washington University–Des Moines.

 Enhance your high school education

 Find a variety of noncredit courses to help you improve academic skills, prepare for the GED or earn a high school diploma.
 These pre-college level courses include English as a Second Language (ESL), Adult Basic Education (ABE) and General Education Development (GED).